juju/docs/src/en/charm-review-process.md

 no matter the outcome of the review.
 If you are a community member and/or contributor, you can leave your general approval or disapproval based on your findings.
 Normally people use "+1 LGTM" to indicate approval.
-Of course, in moments of disapproval, we suggest posting information as to why you disapprov.
+Of course, in moments of disapproval, we suggest posting information as to why you disapprove.

 ### Part of the ~charmers group, hold up!